emloot-10/Final-Project/README.md

-#the only note is to not skip the top of the code because it downloads and loads all necessary packages and datasets for the project
+#the only note is to not skip the top of the code because it downloads and loads all necessary packages and datasets for the project, running the script
+#in the order it is already in will allow the code to run smoothly and work correctly
+#the dataset I used was from higgi13425's "medicaldata" dataset which is a collection of various datasets from various medical cohort studies, from as far back
+#as the late 1700s to as recent as 2022.
+#I used the "Cytomegalovirus" dataset for my project which is a retrospective cohort study looking at the outcome of reactivation of CMV after hematopoietic stem cell transplantation

 #AI NOTE: I only used AI when the google AI summary explained how to do basic things in R (e.g subsetting a dataset, #understanding the ifelse syntax)